codefresh-contrib/helm-gitops-example/README.md

 #### Install Argo CD

-First, you need to install Argo and in order to do this, please follow [this tutorial.](https://argoproj.github.io/argo-cd/getting_started/)
+First, you need to install Argo and to do this, please follow [this tutorial.](https://argoproj.github.io/argo-cd/getting_started/)

-Once logged into Argo CD and accessed the UI, navigate to +NEW APP on the left hand side of the UI.
+Once logged into Argo CD and accessed the UI, navigate to +NEW APP on the left-hand side of the UI.
 Then add the following to create the application:

 #### General: